-Four years focused on management and entrepreneurship.
+Five years focused on management and entrepreneurship.

 The structure of our programme reflects its goals of training students in research, but also teaching, and mixing learning and doing.
-The vast majority of courses occur during the first two years, with the last two years devoted to students’ dissertations.
+The vast majority of courses occur during the first two years, with the last two years or three years devoted to students’ dissertations.
 Students must pass exams in each and every course to advance in the programme.

 First year: Fundational courses